crrdlx/crrdlx.github.io/README.md

 That web app can be found online here: <a href="http://br549.mywebcommunity.org/grin/">Grin Converter Web App</a>.

-It should soon be available in the Google Play store.
+The Android app is available in the Google Play store at https://play.google.com/store/apps/details?id=com.grin.converter

 ----